MX23RW : Tuesday, June 3 19:32:36| >> :120:5362:5362:

 The Robins know that a win would seal a spot in the Championship playoffs for the first time since 2007-08, but a failure to collect all three points would leave them relying on favours from elsewhere.

-With a playoff place on the line, Bristol City can take confidence from the fact that they have won six of their previous seven home matches, including 2-1 victories in each of their last four outings at the Ashton Gate.
+With a playoff place on the line, Bristol City can take confidence from the fact that they have won six of their previous seven home matches, including 2-1 victories in each of their last four outings at Ashton Gate.

 Preston North End Manager Paul Heckingbottom during his side's Championship match between against Leeds United, on December 14, 2024© Imago